-To prevent nose and mouth contact with infectious agents, face masks and goggles or face shields must be worn when cleaning or handling materials contaminated with blood or other potentially infectious materials.
-PPE are available in each school's bloodborne pathogen clean-up kits.
+To prevent nose and mouth contact with infectious agents, face masks and goggles or face shields and goggles must be worn when cleaning or handling materials contaminated with blood or other potentially infectious materials.
+PPE is available in each school's bloodborne pathogen clean-up kits.
 All broken skin should be covered with fluid-impermeable PPE, such as gowns, aprons, leg, or sleeve coverings.
-Sharp materials, such as broken glass or jagged metal, should not be handled directly; tools should be used and cut-resistant PPE should be worn, as needed.
+Sharp materials, such as broken glass and syringes, should not be handled directly.
+Tools should be used and cut-resistant PPE should be worn, as needed.
 The procedures for removing PPE after cleaning and disinfection is complete are:

-- Remove gloves first, then face shield or goggles, gown and/or apron, and then face mask or respirator. - Disposable PPE should be discarded and reusable PPE should be cleaned and disinfected using the provided procedure for cleaning objects.
+- Remove gloves first, then face shield or goggles, gown and/or apron, and then face mask or respirator. - Disposable PPE should be discarded and reusable PPE should be cleaned and disinfected.